dehypnosis/leaderboard/README.md

 from a scratch.
 So my first idea was simply using a sorted Array with a binary search strategy for calculating ranks, and an extra hash map for random access to specific user node.

-After I had made some progress in broad perspective code structure, I realized that Riots Games would have dozens of millions users.
+After I had made some progress in broad perspective code structure, I realized that Riot Games would have dozens of millions users.
 Then I found out that it requires consideration for a highly performant implementation of the leaderboard.